 I change direction, I adapt, I move on, I look at life from upside down.

 Once, I was told by a friend that I share thoughts, but that I don’t often get into details or the emotion which surrounds them.
-Since that time, I started to share more and more about “my story, ” who I am, and how I got to this stage of my life.
-As each day, week, month, and year continues, there is so much more for me to discover and to share.
+Since that time, I have shared more about “my story, ” who I am, and how I got to this stage of my life.
+As each day, week, month, and year continues to pass, there is so much more for me to discover and to share.
 We all get to a point in life when we realize that nothing stays the same.

 It was January 2009 when I made commitment to live my life doing what I was “intended” to do.
 I was not quite sure of what that meant, except that I felt as if I had more choice in the matter.